• Skip to main content

 • Reserve ½ cup of the smallest cauliflower florets for garnish.
 Allow the garlic to cool for a few moments, then squeeze the roasted garlic cloves out of the papery shells.

 • Heat a large soup pot or dutch oven over medium heat.
-Add 1 tbsp of butter or ghee and heat until it melts.
+Add 1 tablespoon of butter or ghee and heat until it melts.
 Add the onions to the pot, stir to coat in the fat, and then cover and sweat, stirring occasionally, until the onions are soft and translucent, 15-20 minutes.

 • Add the roasted cauliflower florets, roasted garlic, and diced potato to the onions.
 Season with salt and pepper, then add enough broth to just barely cover the vegetables (I used about 4 cups).
 Give everything a quick stir and then add the fresh thyme.